Tomography of Quantum States from Structured Measurements via quantum-aware transformer: Conclusion

 \section{Conclusion}

 In this paper, we investigated the intrinsic patterns in quantum measurements for QST and found that a detector (composed of a set of measurements with sum to identity) plays a similar role to words in one sentence.
 To leverage the quantum patterns in QST, we proposed a quantum-aware transformer for QST to translate measured statistics into quantum states.
 In particular, we queried quantum operators to allow for informative representations of quantum data and incorporated the Bures distance into an integrated loss function to better evaluate the state fidelity.
 Furthermore, we compared the proposed method with two ML-based methods (FCN, CNN) and two traditional methods.
-Extensive simulations and experiments (on IBM quantum devices) demonstrated the potential of leveraging quantum characteristics into the design of ML-based QST design.
-Our future work will focus on investigating the application of the language model to QST with incomplete measurements, quantum detector tomography~\cite{wang2021two}, and quantum process tomography.
+Extensive simulations demonstrated the potential of leveraging quantum characteristics into ML-based QST methods.
+Experiments on IBM quantum devices suggest that ML-based QST exhibits robustness over other methods.
+However, one should note that our method does not solve the exponential scaling challenge for full tomography of quantum states.
+In the future, we can incorporate shadow tomography that is able to predict certain observables for quantum states of arbitrary size using a polynomial number of measurement samples~\cite{huang2020predicting}.
+We will also focus on investigating the application of the language model to QST with incomplete measurements, quantum detector tomography, and quantum process tomography.